nv-legate/quickstart/README.md

   each allocated node.
 The `run.sh` script can handle such worflows when run directly on the login node, but will need to be specialized for each particular cluster.
-* Pre-built images for any supported container-based clusters will be available on GitHub as `ghcr.io/nv-legate/legate-<platform>`, and `run.sh` will automatically use the latest version.
 * Even though you are meant to invoke the `run.sh` script from the login node, any paths on the command line will refer to files within the image, not the filesystem on the host cluster.
 If you wish to use files from a directory on